|

 #26 Wish Lists in Advance

-When an event is approaching where I will need a gift idea for my granddaughters, I get them to add things to one of my Amazon lists in my phone.
+When an event is approaching where I will need a gift idea for my granddaughters, I get them to update their Amazon lists.

 #27 Plans at Work